Newsletter Newsletters Events Events Podcasts Videos Africanews

 ADVERTISEMENT

-According to local media, the car was travelling on ice outside an official ice crossing.
-There was a crack in an area with thin ice, causing the car to fall through and go underwater at a depth of about 18 metres.
+According to local media, the UAZ car was travelling on ice outside an official ice crossing.
+In the area of movement there was a crack and an area with thin ice, as a result of which the car fell through and went under water to a depth of about 18 metres.

 Only one tourist managed to get out, he has already given evidence to investigators.
 The driver and seven tourists died, including a couple with a 14-year-old child.